strongloop/strongloop.com2/_posts/2020-01-08-december-milestone.md

 Please refer to our tutorial [Developing and Deploying LoopBack Applications with Appsody](https://loopback.io/doc/en/lb4/Appsody-LoopBack.html).

-### Migrate Middleware from LB3 to LB4
+### Migrating Middleware from LB3 to LB4

 We enhanced the documentation and updated the tutorial of migrating LB3 application on a new LB4 app.
 By mounting the LB3 middleware with a base Express application, the middleware can be shared by both LB3 and LB4 apps.
 For example, you can use REST APIs in your LB3 app with a new LB4 application, which will be helpful if you are a LB3 user and ready to move to LoopBack 4.
-Check out [Migrating Express middleware](https://loopback.io/doc/en/lb4/migration-express-middleware.html) for the steps and examples once it's up.
+Check out [Migrating Express middleware](https://loopback.io/doc/en/lb4/migration-express-middleware.html) for the steps and examples.

-### Migrate DataSources from LB3 to LB4
+### Migrating DataSources from LB3 to LB4

 To improve the documentation for migration from LB3 to LB4, we also added steps for migrating LB3 datasources into a LB4 project.
 LB3 datasources are compatible with LB4, so the datasource configuration remains the same between both.
 See [Migrating Datasources](https://loopback.io/doc/en/lb4/migration-datasources.html) for steps on how to migrate your datasources.